 Choose age-appropriate riddles and tasks that children can comprehend.
 Define clear boundaries to prevent children from venturing into unsafe locations, especially if you are conducting the activity outdoors.
 So carefully choose areas or places that are free of hazards and risks.
 Encourage children to be mindful of their surroundings, such as uneven terrains, to ensure optimum safety.
 Always consider weather conditions before taking the children out for the activity.
 Most importantly, establish clear communication channels with parents and guardians in case of an emergency or unforeseen incidents.

 Scavenger hunt riddles for kids are a great way to engage them and encourage them to use their thinking skills.
 The riddles provided here can help you organize a scavenger hunt based on puzzles.
 You can customize these riddles according to the age of the children or the objects you want them to hunt.
 Also, if you want to add greater fun to the game, combine the indoor and outdoor riddles.
-This way, children can have more challenges looking for the object inside and outside the house.
+This way, children can have more challenges looking for the objects inside and outside the house.

 Infographic: Scavenger Hunt Riddles For Children